 Kenneth Tai received his Ph.D. in genetic, molecular and cellular biology at the University of Southern California with a focus on structure/function of antimicrobial peptides.
 In 2012, he joined Life Technologies (now Thermofisher) as a technical applications scientist to support real-time PCR technologies and reagents.

 In 2014, Ken joined the global adventitious agents testing group at Genentech where he performed method validations and transfers of real-time PCR-based assays to replace the traditional cell culture-based methods for the detection of adventitious agents.
 He has successfully validated multiple clinical and commercial products for real-time PCR testing of Mycoplasma.
 Leptospira, and MVM.

-Currently, Ken is a scientist in the global analytical science and technology group where he is focused on the implementation of innovative analytical methods to quality control.
+Ken was a scientist at Genentech in the global analytical science and technology group where he is focused on the implementation of innovative analytical methods to quality control.
 His major project will be evaluating next generation sequencing as a platform to replace in vivo and in vitro viral screening of CHO-derived cell banks and products.

 In January 2021, Ken joined Kite Pharma, evaluating new technologies in microbiology and applying them strategically within the network.
 His primary goal is to continuously improve and adapt to the ever changing landscape in biologic therapeutics.

 Followed by Lori Daane, Pharma Microbiology Scientific Director at bioMérieux